ryuchenn/Machine-and-Deep-Learning/README.md

 # MachineLearning
-All I learned about Machine Learning will post in here.
+All I learned about Machine Learning and Deep Learning will post in here.